Generic Name: Levobunolol hydrochloride

 Although Levobunolol Hydrochloride Ophthalmic Solution used alone has little or no effect on pupil size, mydriasis resulting from concomitant therapy with Levobunolol Hydrochloride Ophthalmic Solution and epinephrine may occur.

 Phenothiazine-related compounds and beta-adrenergic blocking agents may have additive hypotensive effects due to the inhibition of each other's metabolism.

 No adverse ocular effects were observed in rabbits administered Levobunolol Hydrochloride Ophthalmic Solution topically in studies lasting one year in concentrations up to 10 times the human dose concentration.

 Carcinogenesis, Mutagenesis, Impairment of Fertility

 In a lifetime oral study in mice, there were statistically significant (p ≤ 0.05) increases in the incidence of benign leiomyomas in female mice at 200 mg/kg/day (14,000 times the recommended human dose for glaucoma), but not at 12 or 50 mg/kg/day (850 and 3,500 times the human dose).
-In a two-year oral study of Levobunolol HCl in rats, there was a statistically significant (p ≤ 0.05) increase in the incidence of benign hepatomas in male rats administered 12,800 times the recommended human dose for glaucoma.
+In a two year oral study of Levobunolol hydrochloride in rats, there was a statistically significant (p ≤ 0.05) increase in the incidence of benign hepatomas in male rats administered 12,800 times the recommended human dose for glaucoma.
 Similar differences were not observed in rats administered oral doses equivalent to 350 times to 2,000 times the recommended human dose for glaucoma.

 Levobunolol did not show evidence of mutagenic activity in a battery of microbiological and mammalian in vitro and in vivo assays.